 Ginette Hemley is Senior Vice President of Wildlife Conservation at WWF.
 She oversees programs to secure a future in the wild for the world's most endangered and iconic species.
 Under her leadership, WWF is implementing high-impact strategies for wildlife protection and recovery that include community-centered conservation approaches; reducing poaching and illegal wildlife trade by applying new technologies and stemming demand for wildlife products; and creating unique partnerships to mobilize public, political, and financial support for long-term species and habitat conservation.

-Previously, as WWF’s Managing Vice President for Conservation, Ginette was responsible for the day-to-day operations of WWF’s conservation program.
-An authority on endangered species, she developed and launched global recovery strategies for critically endangered species while serving as Vice President for Species Conservation.
-She also directed WWF’s International Wildlife Policy Program and Wildlife Trade Program, TRAFFIC.
-A biologist with over 25 years of international conservation experience, Ginette received a BS in biology from the College of William & Mary, studied history and philosophy at Oxford University, and is an ELIAS Fellow at the Massachusetts Institute of Technology.
-She also serves on the board of the GRACE Project (Global Response to African Children’s Education).
+An authority on endangered species and conservation policy, Ginette has developed and launched global recovery strategies for critically endangered species and has engaged key constituencies in unique partnerships to secure long-term solutions, from local women’s groups to national policy makers to multinational companies.
+She previously served as WWF’s senior vice president for strategy & science, as managing vice president for conservation, and as director of TRAFFIC.
+An ecologist with over 30 years of international conservation experience, Ginette received a BS in biology from the College of William & Mary, studied history and philosophy at Oxford University, and is an ELIAS Fellow at the Massachusetts Institute of Technology.